fyrejet/fyrejet/README.md

 ## Benchmarks

-It is a pseudo-scientific benchmark, but whatevs:)
+It is a pseudo-scientific benchmark, but whatevs :)